websight-io/docs/docs/docs/developers/development/index.md

 Pages spaces are for page management.
 To create a new page, a page template is needed.
 The generated backend module provides an example page template resource `/apps/example-project/templates/contentpage`

-- `sling:resourceType` property of the page template must be ws:PageTemplate.
+- `sling:resourceType` property of the page template must be `ws:PageTemplate`.
 - title and description properties are used in UI.
-- the allowedChildren property contains an array of page templates that can be created under pages created from this template.
-The content Page template allows for the creation of subpages of the same type.
+- the `allowedChildren` property contains an array of page templates that can be created under pages created from this template.
+The _Content Page_ template allows for the creation of subpages of the same type.

 ![New page template - resources](img23.png)

-The `/apps/example-project/templates/contentpage` was listed in _allowedChildren_ property in the Pages Space template (`/apps/example-project/templates/pagesspace`).
-This is a templates of the Example Project space:
+The `/apps/example-project/templates/contentpage` was listed in `allowedChildren` property in the _Pages Space_ template (`/apps/example-project/templates/pagesspace`).
+This is a template of the _Example Project_ space:
 ![New page template - resource browser](img24.png)

-This means that the page template /apps/example-project/templates/contentpage can be created under the page's root in the space:
+This means that the page template `/apps/example-project/templates/contentpage` can be created under the page's root in the space:
 [http://localhost:8080/apps/websight/index.html/content/example-project/pages](http://localhost:8080/apps/websight/index.html/content/example-project/pages ) (click Create Page button)
 ![New page - template selection ](img25.png)